-The family must provide the required documentation to the PHA, during regular business hours, within 14 business days of an otherwise complete application.
+The family must provide the required documentation to the PHA, within 14 business days of an otherwise complete application.
 The PHA will send a notice of outstanding documentation if the family fails to provide the required documentation within 14 business days.